vrockai/pipeline-test/docs/content.md

 ---

-## Gut microbiome and bladder cancer: A new link through nitrosamine metabolism
+## Gut microbiome and bladder cancer: A new link through nitrosamine metabolism.
+ 10.10.2024, _S Mani_

+_Urinary Bladder Neoplasms, Gastrointestinal Microbiome, Humans, Nitrosamines, Animals, Carcinogens, Butylhydroxybutylnitrosamine, Mice_
+A recent Nature paper1 reveals that gut microbes metabolize N-butyl-N-(4-hydroxybutyl)-nitrosamine (BBN) into the bladder carcinogen N-n-butyl-N-(3-carboxypropyl)-nitrosamine (BCPN) in the intestines, establishing a direct link between gut microbial activity and the development of bladder cancer.

 [Source](https://doi.org/10.1016/j.chom.2024.09.003)

+10.1016/j.chom.2024.09.003

 ---

-## Prostate cancer microenvironment: multidimensional regulation of immune cells, vascular system, stromal cells, and microbiota.
+## Prostate cancer microenvironment: multidimensional regulation of immune cells, vascular system, stromal cells, and microbiota
- 12.10.2024, _L Chen, YX Xu, YS Wang, YY Ren, XM Dong, P Wu, T Xie, Q Zhang, JL Zhou_

-_Humans, Tumor Microenvironment, Prostatic Neoplasms, Stromal Cells, Microbiota, Male, Animals, Neovascularization, Pathologic, Disease Susceptibility_
-Prostate cancer (PCa) is one of the most prevalent malignancies in males worldwide.
-Increasing research attention has focused on the PCa microenvironment, which plays a crucial role in tumor progression and therapy resistance.
-This review aims to provide a comprehensive overview of the key components of the PCa microenvironment, including immune cells, vascular systems, stromal cells, and microbiota, and explore their implications for diagnosis and treatment.

 [Source](https://doi.org/10.1186/s12943-024-02137-1)

-10.1186/s12943-024-02137-1

 ---

-## Gut and oral microbiota in gynecological cancers: interaction, mechanism, and therapeutic value
+## Gut and oral microbiota in gynecological cancers: interaction, mechanism, and therapeutic value.
+ 13.10.2024, _J Wu, J Li, M Yan, Z Xiang_

+_Humans, Female, Genital Neoplasms, Female, Gastrointestinal Microbiome, Dysbiosis, Mouth, Microbiota_ Gynecologic cancers develop from the female reproductive organs.
+Microbial dysbiosis in the gut and oral cavity can communicate with each other through various ways, leading to mucosal destruction, inflammatory response, genomic instability, and ultimately inducing cancer and worsening.
+Here, we introduce the mechanisms of interactions between gut and oral microbiota and their changes in the development of gynecologic tumors.
+In addition, new therapeutic approaches based on microbiota modulation are discussed.

 [Source](https://doi.org/10.1038/s41522-024-00577-7)

+10.1038/s41522-024-00577-7

 ---